Rockville Centre Pediatrics, LLP

 oriented/sick visits

-assist you.
-Appointment times are given based on the severity of the illness or
+times are given based on the severity of the illness or injury and your

-injury and your convenience.
-All patients will be seen with appropriate
+convenience.
+All patients will be seen with appropriate promptness.

-convenience, advice about treatments of some illnesses is given over the
+about treatments of some illnesses is given over the telephone.
+All advice

-telephone.
-All advice given by the office staff comes from the doctors.
-After
+given by the office staff comes from the doctors.
+After information is

-information is collected by the office staff, one of the doctors review this
+collected by the office staff, one of the doctors review this information.

-information.
-Either the receptionist will call back with this advice, or the
+Either the receptionist will call back with this advice, or the doctor will

-doctor will return the call directly.
-If at any point there is a preference to
+return the call directly.
+If at any point there is a preference to be seen, or

-minimize interruptions during office hours, doctors return non-urgent calls
+interruptions during office hours, doctors return non-urgent calls around

 Contacting the